Pringles unveils new snack kits with caviar

 Pringles on Tuesday announced a brand-new collaboration with The Caviar Co.
-The two companies collaborated to sell the “Crisps and Caviar Collection,” which pairs different Pringles and caviar flavors together.
+The two companies are launching the “Crisps and Caviar Collection,” which pairs different Pringles and caviar flavors together.

 “Pringles and caviar are the high-low snacks the world didn’t know we needed, but the combination is simply delightful,” Petra Higby, chief executive officer and founder of The Caviar Co., said in a statement.